 Conclusion

-In summary, glass frogs typically live for 2 to 5 years in the wild.
+In a nutshell, glass frogs typically live for 2 to 5 years in the wild.
 Their lifespan is influenced by factors such as habitat quality, predation, diet, and reproductive strategies.
 Protecting these fascinating amphibians requires concerted efforts to preserve their rainforest habitats, reduce pollution, and mitigate climate change.
 By understanding the unique biology and conservation challenges of glass frogs, we can work together to ensure their survival for generations to come.